ViaHero · Updated June 5, 2019

 Only have one day in Havana?
-Just a stopover on a cruise?
+Just a stopover on your trip through Cuba?
 That’s still plenty of time to see Havana if you have a solid plan in place like a custom, independent Havana tour.
 All you need to do is stay organized.

 Below, we’ve outlined what you need to know to discover Havana on your terms.
 Once you give the article a read, feel free to message us any questions directly.
 Planning Havana tours can feel overwhelming, but our locals are here with inside advice to make traveling to Cuba in 2019 easy and exciting.